hllhll/pyekonlib/README.md

 ```
 where `serverAddr` is the address of the machine running this lib's server
 and serverPort is the UDP port it's listening on

 ## Protocol
-Not all fields were identified, but enough was identified in order to parse
+Not all fields were identified, but enough was identified in order to
+give basic meaning and parse incoming frames from the device, and forge
+frames that would be understood by the device.
+Please tell if u have an
+idea about the contents of the fields that are not fully understood :P

 # Known issues
 - Device emulation is only slightly implemented - NOT WORKING
 - While development I've stumbled situations where device stops responding, please take note if this happens
   - Try to power-cycle the device, if not, hard-reset (button or `POST ?comand=restore` )  and pair with regular app to see that it's working
+- In Forward mode, using the Ekon/TC app, You may change settings of the HVAC, and it will ignore you \
+  This is due to the script pulling the device, and updating ekon's server before ekon server's sends out
+  the message to the device (or the `proxy` which is this lib).
+Increasing `SEND_HEARTBEAT_INTERVAL = 10` in the `ServerController`
+  might help with thad

 # Code structure
 I've stuck to most of the code being async and roughly async-framework agnostic